chef-boneyard/knife-acl/README.md

        knife group add user read-only USER
        knife group remove user users USER

+When users are added to an org, they will be added to the users group which has more than read-only permissions.

 # Installation

 This knife plugin is packaged as a gem.
 To install it, enter the